wprig/wprig/README.md

 For more information about the advanced features in WP Rig and how to use them, visit the [Advanced Features Wiki page](https://github.com/wprig/wprig/wiki/Advanced-Features-(and-how-to-use-them)).

 ## License
-WP Rig is released under [GNU General Public License v3.0](https://github.com/wprig/wprig/blob/master/LICENSE).
+WP Rig is released under [GNU General Public License v3.0 (or later)](https://github.com/wprig/wprig/blob/master/LICENSE).